 Students are more motivated to learn when they are actively learning applicable information, particularly when that active learning is in a career field of their own interest.

 RALLY has developed a regional STEM network, the Capital Region STEAM Network, to develop community partners willing to work with school districts to provide comprehensive career guidance and counseling, career connected learning, and exposure to career pathways in high-demand fields.
-Businesses, school districts and community organizations play an important role in student engagement.
-Opportunities are endless when businesses, schools and community organizations partner together.
+Businesses, school districts, and community organizations can play an important role in student engagement.
+Opportunities are endless when businesses, schools, and community organizations partner together.

 Priority 1: Increase the awareness and enthusiasm for STEAM throughout the region.